 Next to the chest, the second most sought-after muscle to develop would have to be the biceps.
 Whether you agree or not, you have to admit that there is something alluring about bulging biceps.
 Maybe it is the way they look when your T-shirt sleeves mold to your arms, and the material stretches because your arms are so massive.
 Maybe it’s the way fellow gym goers look in admiration.
-Whatever the reason, one thing is very clear—you have to have a precise plan set in place to obtain those bulging beasts!
+Whatever the reason, one thing is very clear — you have to have a precise plan for building muscle mass!

 In this article, we’re going to briefly explain the anatomy of the biceps and then move on to how to maximize size and address ways to effectively sculpt and separate the biceps.
 In the end, we’ll put it all together into one brutal but effective workout.